cire-thk/BifacialSimu/Readme.md

 ***

 ## Prerequisites
+Unfortnatly, BifacialSimu is not supported by Linux at the moment.
+We are working on this issue.
+If you want to contribute to solving this issue, please contact us.

 BifacialSimu is run within a Python environment and dependent on a variety of libraries, most of which are contained within the installation of Anaconda.
 The program [Radiance](https://github.com/NREL/Radiance/releases) is necessary in order to run BifacialSimu.
 Besides that relies BifacialSimu on following libraries:
 >bifacial_radiance==0.4.1